czlabinger/nixos/README.md

 I'm new to NixOS so please if you have any recommendations or something I can improve open a PR/Issue.

+Neofetch and hyprlock use absolute image paths!
+Make sure you change them!

 ## Showcase

 ![image](https://raw.githubusercontent.com/czlabinger/nixos/main/assets/1.png)